-Standard CGC tests are scheduled at our group class locations and take about a half hour, $40.
-Community and Urban Canine tests are scheduled at another predetermined location and take about an hour, $150.
+Tests take approximately a half hour.
+The standard CGC and Community Canine tests are scheduled at our class locations and take about a half hour ($40).
+The Urban Canine test is scheduled at another predetermined location ($75).

 CGC Test Levels